-STAFF
+GUESTS STAFF

-Clear the hallways and remain in room or area until the "All Clear" is announced Do business as usual Clear to Do business as usual
+Clear the hallways and remain in room or Close and lock door area until the "All Clear" is announced Account for guests and staff Do business as usual Do business as usual

 SECURE!
 Get inside.
 Lock outside doors.
+STAFF